GUIDE 2025

 The other thing you must do is make your documentation searchable.
 Users will search for specific keywords e.g. how to install, how to troubleshoot, firmware upgrade, how to integrate, etc. Making documentation searchable will help users find all sections that contain information of interest.

-Readability
+2. Readability

 There is a lot that you can do to improve readability.
 For the purpose of this article, we will focus on the use of active voice, avoiding long sentences, using medium-length paragraphs, and appropriate vocabulary.
+Additionally, collecting user feedback is crucial as it provides insights into how real users perceive and interact with the content, helping to identify areas for improvement.
+A useful metric to consider is the readability score, which measures the ease of reading the documentation.

 Use Active Voice

-Most style guides such as the classic Elements of Style by Strunk and White and the APA Style Guide recommend the use of active voice.
+Most style guides, such as the classic Elements of Style by Strunk and White and the APA Style Guide, recommend the use of active voice.

 For active voice, the subject of a sentence is followed by the verb and then the object of the verb.
 E.g., the programmer wrote the code.